jiayiw005/jiayiw005.github.io/_pages/home.md

 ### About Me

 I am an undergraduate student at Brown University, studying in Mathematics-Computer Science and International and Public Affairs.
-As a student researcher and advocate, I'm excited about anything broadly related to **complex systems**, as well as relevant theories and applications of **technical AI governance**
+As a student researcher and advocate, I'm excited about anything broadly related to **complex systems**, as well as relevant theories and applications of **technical AI governance**.

 When probing into theories that configures higher-level **design** and **policy** decisions, I'm also making my way to explore downstream, grassroots solutions that center **community-driven technologies**.